thomasdye12/TDS-Carplay/README.md

 Test flight Beta link download link - [TDS CarPlay](https://testflight.apple.com/join/6drWGVde) The beta is now full - i will leave the link here in case people leave it, To stay up to date with info and when I come out with a new beta, subscribe to the news letter [news letter](https://news.thomasdye.net/)
+4th beta is now here - [TDS CarPlay BETA 4](https://testflight.apple.com/join/6drWGVde)

 ## Links